I can’t say enough about why we are so glad that we decided to take the northbound on MCT.

-So, I want to write about one of the reasons why I really try to promote taking northbound rather than southbound that the majority of MCT hikers seem to take.
+So, I want to write about one of the reasons why I really try to promote taking northbound rather than southbound which the majority of MCT hikers seem to take.

-MCT is not all about walking along the coastal line of Pacific ocean side of Tohoku region.
+MCT is not all about walking along the coastal line of the Pacific Ocean side of the Tohoku region.

 Yes, In the total over 1000km of Michinoku Coastal Trail, there are six islands you can reach only by ferry/boat.

-3 days in total for average hikers to walk the six islands parts,
+3 days for average hikers to walk the 6 islands’ parts

-No matter how fast you can or want to walk, it takes at least total three days to pass through these islands, because ferry/boat schedules have a big control on your travel.
+No matter how fast you can or want to walk, it takes at least a total of three days to pass through these islands, because ferry/boat schedules have big control over your travel.

-Three islands in one area together, two islands together and one (and hardest to get to) island.
+Three islands in one area together, two islands together, and one (and hardest to get to) island.
 So, there are three sea routes hikers have to overcome to complete MCT thru-hike.
-And each of the three sea routes gives us different type of challenges.
+And each of the three sea routes gives us a different type of challenge.

-Some hikers, especially those who love camping, may say the attraction of long distance hiking is freedom of walking speed.
+Some hikers, especially those who love camping, may say the attraction of long-distance hiking is the freedom of walking speed.
 They are not controlled by check-in time of accommodations and stuff.

 Checking ferry timetables and fares of course.
 Walking time estimation inside each island is very important for getting to the next port to catch the next ferry.

-So, here’s the reason why we thought taking northbound on MCT is the best.
+So, here’s the reason why we thought taking northbound on MCT was the best.

-By taking the northbound route, hiking on all of three sea routes ended up to fall in the first 10 days.
+For NOBO hikers, all 3 sea routes fall in the first 10 days.

-So, we were able to start preparing for them before we actually left home, deal with these challenges and get done the complicated parts of MCT at an early stage of our hike.
+So, we were able to start preparing for them before we actually left home, deal with these challenges, and get done with the complicated parts of MCT at an early stage of our hike.

-After that, we can just relax and enjoy walking on the Tohoku mainland for the rest of 40 days .
+After that, we can just relax and enjoy walking on the Tohoku mainland for the rest of the 40 days.

 On Day 7, we were to hike the first sea route.

-As an island chain, they are called Urato Islands (浦戸諸島).
+As an island chain, they are called the Urato Islands 浦戸諸島.

-Two of three islands are very close each other, like some meters close.
+Two of the three islands are very close to each other like some meters close.
 So, if you are a very good swimmer you could probably swim to get to the next island.
 Otherwise, hikers still need one boat ride to cross there.

-The one we needed a special preparation was the last boat, from Sabusawajima island to Miyatojima island (宮戸島) which is connected to the mainland area with a bridge.
+The one we needed special preparation for was the last boat, from Sabusawajima island to Miyatojima island 宮戸島 which is connected to the mainland area with a bridge.

-Shiogama city municipal ferry (塩竈市営汽船) departs from the Shiogama port and stops at all the three islands but after that it returns to Shiogama city port again.
-It doesn’t go to Miyatojima island because this last and biggest island is not a part of Shiogama city but of Higashi-Matsushima city (東松島市).
+Shiogama city municipal ferry 塩竈市営汽船. departs from the Shiogama port and stops at all three islands but after that, it returns to Shiogama city port again.
+It doesn’t go to Miyatojima island because this last and biggest island is not a part of Shiogama city but of Higashi-Matsushima city 東松島市.

 Between the three islands, hikers can take the same ferry if the ferry schedule meets your walk speed.

-But, the better option is Shiogama city-run motor boat, which is free and you can call for them by phone anytime at the port during its operation hour.
+But, the better option is Shiogama city-run motor boat, which is free and you can call them by phone anytime at the port during its operational hour.

 Finally, the most difficult part, the last part (for southbound hikers, the very first part), is between Sabusawajima and Miyatojima.

-The only way we can directly make it to Miyatojima from Sabusawajima without going back to Shiogama port and taking public land transportation to get to Miyatojima is using the on-demand fisherman-boat operated by MCT supporters.
+The only way we can directly make it to Miyatojima from Sabusawajima without going back to Shiogama port and taking public land transportation to get to Miyatojima is by using the on-demand fisherman boat operated by MCT supporters.

 The most important thing is,

-You must book it at least 5 days in advance via Natori MCT trail center.
+Booking the boat 5+ days in advance, via Natori MCT trail center.

 Again, to really emphasize it, the request for the special boat has to be made FIVE DAYS IN ADVANCE.